DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo-publish-CICD.md

 If you're manually running `domo publish` every time you make changes, you're wasting valuable development time.
 The Domo Publish Action eliminates repetitive deployment tasks by:

 - **Automating the entire publish workflow** when code is merged
+- **Controlling access to production deployments** without giving every developer publish permissions.
+Use a dedicated CI/CD service account with properly scoped grants, so only approved code that passes your review process gets deployed
 - **Securing your credentials** with GitHub Secrets instead of local tokens
 - **Supporting multiple environments** (dev, staging, production)
 - **Providing instant feedback** with detailed deployment status in your PR checks